PechimuthuMithil/Tennis-Scheduler/README.md

 ```
 ./client "input.csv"
 ```
+## NOTE
+The server doesn't handle the second priority of the clients.
+This is because we are interested into providing the player with their first preferences.
+So if there is player with a preference `b` will be waiting for a `b` or `S` preference player.
+Since the server doesn't know before hand if there will be a coming request that will allow the `b` player to play with a doubles group.
+Catering to the first preferences unfortunately causes us to not be able to cater to secon preferences.

 # Assignment 3
 For this assignemnt I used MPI to covert the forked process into processes that can communicate in a world.
 Once the clietns are finished playing, the loosers congratulate the winners to which the winners will respond with a "Thank you" to the loosers.